New Rules from 16/12/21

 - Click this link to an online tool to show what you can and cannot tow.

-Just because you can, it doesn’t mean you should.
+Just because you can tow, it doesn’t mean you should.

-Our caravan and van have a total train length of about 40-feet.
+Our caravan and van have a total train length of about 40-feet’ a similar length to an articulated lorry.
 I left the towing to Mark at first.
-Although we were completely new to caravanning, Mark holds an LGV1 licence, so he can legally drive an articulated lorry.
+Although we were completely new to caravanning, Mark holds an LGV1 licence, so he can legally drive an artic.
 I have never towed anything before, never mind taken charge of something that is the length of an HGV.

 C. Why Should You Take A Towing Course?